akhenakh/narun/README.md

 1. It listens for standard HTTP requests on a configured address.
 2. Based on the request path and method, it looks up a corresponding NATS subject in its configuration.
-3. It marshals the essential parts of the `http.Request` (method, path, headers, body, query params) into a structured format (CBOR).
+3. It marshals the essential parts of the `http.Request` (method, path, headers, body, query params) into a structured format (Protocol buffer).
 4. It sends this payload as a NATS request message to the configured subject, waiting for a reply.
 5. Backend NATS consumers (built using the `nconsumer` library or similar logic) receive the NATS message.
 6. The `nconsumer` library reconstructs an `http.Request` from the message payload.
 7. This reconstructed request is passed to a standard `http.Handler` implementation within the consumer service.
 8. The handler processes the request and writes a response using a standard `http.ResponseWriter` (internally captured by a shim).
-9. The `nconsumer` library marshals the captured response (status code, headers, body) into CBOR.
+9. The `nconsumer` library marshals the captured response (status code, headers, body) into Protocol Buffer.
 10. This response payload is sent back as the NATS reply message.
 11. `narun` receives the NATS reply, unmarshals the response data.
 12. It writes the status code, headers, and body back to the original HTTP client.